raptorbox/raptor/README.md

 It is composed of an HTTP API and a MQTT broker (+AMQP and others) to create reactive stream of data of your devices

+You can learn more in the introduction section of the [documentation](http://muka.github.io/raptor/)

 ### Setup

 To setup the basic services required use [Docker Compose](https://docs.docker.com/compose/)